JustinGottliebEngineering/manufacturing_test_runner/README.md

 * Procedure
 * Final status

-Measurements and errors are serialized as JSON so procedure-specific data can be stored without requiring a separate database schema for each procedure.
+Measurements and errors are serialized as JSON so procedure-specific data can be stored without requiring a separate schema for every procedure.

 ## Architecture